Judeir-jo-daro

 Judeir-jo-daro, also known as Damb Judeir, is an archaeological site dating back to the Harappan period in Balochistan, Pakistan.
 The city, during its time, was a moderate sized settlement with a population of around 20,240 and an area of 2700000 ft2.

-The present day site is a federally protected archaeological site located between Jhat Pat and Dera Murad Jamali in the Nasirabad District of Balochistan.
+The present day site is a federally protected archaeological site located between Jhatpat and Dera Murad Jamali in the Nasirabad District of Balochistan.